-16.2i Applicants who no longer require the disabled adaptations in their home.
+- Applicants leaving the Birchwood Centre following a period of supported living. - 16.2h Applicants who no longer require the disabled adaptations in their home.

-Customers who release an adapted property where the tenant does not require their current home and will therefore be releasing an adapted property by moving are being discharged from the British Armed Forces in the next 6 months
+Customers who release an adapted property where the tenant does not require their current home and will therefore be releasing an adapted property by moving.